ecos-wtf/website/_posts/2021-03-30-ecos-load-address.md

 .text:8004015C sw $v0, 0x24($v1)
 ```

 The value put into $v1 corresponds to the hal_vsr_table address while the value put into $v0 corresponds to the default exception vector table.
+Based on the value of $v0, we may estimate the load address when considering address alignment.

 ```
 # mips cpu After the exception/interrupt is generated, the cpu will jump to a few specific addresses,